hhovhann/document-comment-service/docs/FLYWAY_MIGRATIONS.md

 - `documents` table with optimistic locking support
 - `comments` table with location tracking
 - Basic indexes for performance
+- - Version index for optimistic locking queries
+- Location-based indexes for comments
 - PostgreSQL trigger for automatic `updated_at` updates

-### V2__Add_optimistic_locking_indexes.sql
-Adds performance optimization indexes:
-- Version index for optimistic locking queries
-- Composite indexes for document search
-- Location-based indexes for comments

 ## Configuration